 Were there any other problems or surprises with the data?

 It was very hard to predict how long the inventory was going to take and the cost behind that.
-We also had the cost for the photography.
-And I don’t think we realised how much checking we would have to do of the data.
-We knew we had a catalogue and a certain amount of data from the supplier, but we didn’t know the accuracy of that data and how much we’d have to change.
+We also had the cost for the product photography.
+And I don’t think we realized how much checking we would have to do of the data.
+We knew we had a catalog and a certain amount of data from the supplier, but we didn’t know the accuracy of that data and how much we’d have to change.
 We thought, “We should be able to get 100 items a day done, that should be fine.”
 But actually we had to physically cross-reference the products lot, and that meant we were only able to do 50 items a day.

 Then the supplier would say, “This is the new version”, but we only had a photo and details for the old version.
 That slowed us down a lot, because when we received the item it would turn out they hadn’t got any more of the pink ones we’d been selling, only black ones.
 We were working on the inventory data as we were ordering it in, but would be surprised when it arrived.
 But it was a good learning curve on the difference between how a wholesaler uses data, and how they structure their inventory, as opposed to a retailer.

 What else did you need to do to get it live on eBay?